Rig Features

 Secondary controllers

 Feel free to make an extensive use of the secondary controllers for fine pose sculpting.
-For example, here is an extreme leg deformation (default skinning weights), before and after tweaking:
+For example, here is a typical folded leg pose with default skinning weights, before and after tweaking:

 Spline IK

-Spline IK limbs have various options to enable or disable stretch (Y Scale), volume preservation and variation.
+Spline IK limbs have various options to enable or disable stretch (Y Scale), volume preservation and variation while stretching/squashing.

 Mirror the Pose